etportela/Getting_Cleaning_Data_Course_Project/README.md

  * Appropriately labels the data set with descriptive variable names;
  * From the data set in the previous task, creates a second, independent tidy data set with the average of each variable.

+ For technical details about this tasks, check the [run_analysis.R](/run_analysis.R) comments at the source code.

 4. At the end of the execution, a file called "**Getting_Cleaning_Data_Course_Project.txt**" will be saved into the working directory.

 For each record it is provided: